-Complete Guide to Medical Billing and Coding Online Schools
+2020 Best Medical Billing & Coding Online Schools

-While attending accredited medical billing and coding program isn't required to earn professional certification, it is highly recommended.
+While attending an accredited medical billing and coding program isn't required to earn professional certification, it is highly recommended.
 Students who enroll in a medical billing and coding program at an accredited school can feel confident that they are receiving an education from an institution that meets criteria established by the US Department of Education.
-The Council for Higher Education Accreditation and the Accrediting Commission of Career Schools and Colleges both offer searchable databases of accredited programs and institutions.
-Read More

 Certificates take about one year to complete and include courses in popular coding systems, medical software, medical terminology, and insurance and reimbursement.
 Students learn how to translate medical diagnoses into codes that can be used for medical payments.
 The associate degree takes two years to complete and includes the courses required during the certificate program, as well as general education and healthcare courses.
 Graduates of these programs can become medical coders and health information technicians.

-Throughout the associate program, students will learn to develop theoretical knowledge in the field and build practical skills through laboratory instruction.
-Coursework consists of general education courses and field-specific courses in anatomy and physiology, coding, computerized accounting, insurance reimbursement, medical terminology, legal issues, and pharmacology.
+Throughout the associate degree program, students will take general education classes in addition to coursework in anatomy and physiology, coding, computerized accounting, insurance reimbursement, medical terminology, legal issues, and pharmacology.
 Students also learn about credit and collections, healthcare quality improvement techniques, integrated medical office software, office procedures, and records systems management.
-Students learn how to properly complete and file medical billing forms, and they also learn how to perform third-party reimbursement.
+Students learn how to properly complete and file medical billing forms and they also learn how to perform third-party reimbursement.

-Medical billing and coding online schools offer certificate and diploma courses which explore the systems and programs used in medical billing and instruct students on the different fields and varieties of medical billing.
-Students interested in applying to a certification program typically must have a high school diploma or GED.
-The school may request official transcripts and general college exam scores as part of the application process.
+Medical billing and coding schools offer online certificate and diploma courses that explore the systems and programs used in medical billing and instruct students on the different fields and varieties of medical billing.
+Students interested in applying to a certificate program typically must have a high school diploma or GED.
+The school may request official transcripts and general college entrance exam scores as part of the application process.
 Most certificate programs can be completed in nine months to one year.

 Graduates from accredited medical billing and coding certificate programs will be prepared for entry-level positions as a medical billing clerk or specialist, a medical coder, or an insurance claims analyst at doctors' offices, clinics, or insurance companies.
 Some medical billers and coders choose to work as independent contractors and provide services from their home.